hyrise/hyrise/CONTRIBUTING.md

 - Variables: lowercase separated by underscores, e.g., `chunk_size`
 - Functions: lowercase separated by underscores, e.g., `get_num_in_tables()`
 - Private / proctected members / methods: like variables / functions with leading underscore, e.g., `_get_chunks()`
+- Classes that are used only to have a non-templated base class are named `BaseXY` (e.g., BaseColumn), while classes that have multiple differing implementations are named `AbstractXY` (e.g., AbstractOperator)

 - Choose descriptive names.
 Avoid `i`, `j`, etc. in loops.